michodgs25/Sprint/README.md

   <br>

 ## Wire-Frames
+These wireframes were designed with Balsamiq Mockups 3.
+The first version of scope and some minor things have changed during the development for the final version.
+A major change being the homepage cards which instead of the cards being side by, they are stacked with create sprint on top and explore sprints directly below.

-There are two primary differences between desktop and mobile, which are breakpoints, which adapts features to fit various screen sizes and the implementation of a side-nav for mobile only.
+There are two primary differences between desktop and mobile, which are breakpoints, which adapts features to fit various screen sizes and the implementation of a side-nav for mobile and tablet 780px& under only.

 ### Welcome page Desk-top